victordibia/llmx/README.md

 [![PyPI version](https://badge.fury.io/py/llmx.svg)](https://badge.fury.io/py/llmx)

-A simple python package that provides a unified interface to several LLM providers of chat-finetuned models [ OpenAI (default), PaLM, Cohere and local HuggingFace Models ].
+A simple python package that provides a unified interface to several LLM providers of chat-finetuned models [ OpenAI (default), PaLM, Cohere and local HuggingFace Models].

-There is nothing special about this library, but some of the requirements I needed when I startec building this (that other libraries did not have):
+There is nothing particularly special about this library, but some of the requirements I needed when I started building this (that other libraries did not have):

 - **Unified Model Interface**: Single interface to create LLM text generators with support for **multiple LLM providers**.